 Avoid and/or work around triggers

-Here are just a few examples of common holiday triggers and suggestions to avoid or work around them.
+Here are just a few examples of common holiday triggers and suggestions for your patients to avoid or work around them.
+Encourage your patients to:

-- Scented candles – Ask your host if they wouldn’t mind not lighting them until after you’ve left the party.
-Explain that the scent irritates your lungs and you won’t be able to appreciate the party if the candles get in the way of your ability to breathe.
+- Scented candles – Ask their hosts if they wouldn’t mind not lighting them until after they have left the party.
+They can explain that the scent irritates their lungs and they won’t be able to appreciate the party if the candles get in the way of their ability to breathe.

 - Cold and flu germs – Small children who are coughing and sneezing do not cover their mouth and nose.
-With older children and adults avoid shaking hands and kissing on the lips.
+With children and adults, your patients should avoid shaking or touching hands and kissing on the lips.

-- Cold air – Wear a mask or scarf over your nose and mouth in to keep your airways from having spasms, often causing an uncontrollable cough and more shortness of breath.
+- Cold air – Wear a mask or scarf over the nose and mouth to keep airways from having spasms, often causing an uncontrollable cough and more shortness of breath.

-- Don’t walk farther than you’re comfortably able to walk, especially in the cold air.
-If you’re riding with someone, ask if they can drop you off at the door.
-If you’re doing the driving, call ahead and ask your host if someone at the party can serve as a valet.
-Always have a cell phone when you venture away from home.
+- Your patients should not walk farther than they're comfortably able to walk, especially in the cold air.
+If riding with someone, they might ask if they can drop them off at the door.
+If your patient is doing the driving, call ahead and ask the host if someone at the party can serve as a valet.
+Always have a cell phone when venturing away from home.

-- If you can’t shop for gifts online, ask somebody to shop with you or pick up a specific gift when they’re out doing their shopping.
+- If they can’t shop for gifts online, ask somebody to shop with them or pick up a specific gift when they’re out doing their shopping.

-- If the party is at your house, involve your guests and assign tasks.
+- If the party is at their house, your patients can involve guests and assign tasks.
 Children, and even teens, are usually very willing to help – and be shown appreciation for doing so.
-It will enrich their lives to learn a little bit about your physical limitations and it will make them feel proud to know they’ve helped out.
+It will enrich their lives to learn a little bit about your patient's physical limitations and it will make them feel proud to know they’ve helped out.

 Forgive and Live

-- If your COPD or other chronic lung disease was caused by smoking cigarettes, don’t beat yourself up about it.
-You’re not the only person at the party who may wish they had made different health choices.
-You’re doing the very best you can right now to be healthy, and if somebody can’t deal with it, that’s their problem.
+- If your patient's COPD or other chronic lung disease may have been caused by smoking cigarettes, encourage them not to beat themselves up about it.
+They are not the only person at the party who may wish they had made different health choices.
+They are doing the very best they can right now to be healthy, and if somebody can’t deal with it, that’s their issue.

 - Rushing around and hurrying is a huge problem for people with breathing problems.
-Allow for plenty of time to get ready so you’ll arrive when you want and have breath to spare.
+Encourage your patients to allow for plenty of time to get ready to arrive when they want and have breath to spare.